 The text on the postcard reads: "D.J.
 Is this how you did when you were at camp I have got that place at Inverurie so I am just staying here until I go to it I go to it on the 31 July N.S."

-I assume that Nellie is talking about military camp.
+I assume the camp Nellie is talking about is a military camp.
 Jack was with the 4th Cameron Highlanders for 1 1/2 years.
 The 79th Regiment of Foot (Cameronian Volunteers) was raised on August 17, 1793 from members of the Clan Cameron by Sir Allan Cameron of Erracht.
 Originally an Irish regiment, they became part of the British Army in 1804 and in 1806 were renamed the 79th Regiment of Foot (Cameron Highlanders).
-In 1873, they became the 79th Regiment, The Queen's Own Cameron Highlanders.
+In 1873, they became the 79th Regiment, The Queen's Own Cameron Highlanders (source).

 In 1908, the 4th Battalion was formed, based at Inverness with the Seaforth & Cameron Brigade in the Highland Division.